 Equipment may not be operated in standing or flowing waters unless implementing the following conditions:

-All land disturbing activities must be effectively isolated from water flows.
+All soil disturbing activities must be effectively isolated from water flows.
 This may be accomplished by working in the dry season or dewatering the work area.
 The diverted water flow must not be contaminated by construction activities.
 All open flow temporary diversion channels must be lined with filter fabric or other appropriate liner material to prevent erosion.
-Structures used to isolate the in-water work area and/or diverting the water flow (e.g., coffer dam, geotextile silt curtain) must not be removed until all disturbed areas are stabilized.
+Structures used to isolate the in-water work area and/or divert the water flow (e.g., coffer dam, geotextile silt curtain) must not be removed until all disturbed areas are stabilized.

 Coffer dams and water barrier construction must be adequate to prevent seepage into or from the work area to the greatest extent feasible.